achaiallah-hub/image-analysis-paper/README.md

-R scripts to collect Flickr data, to run Google Cloud Vision and image analysis run in this paper.
-The scripts includes also, scripts for creating the graphs and statistics
+R scripts to collect Flickr data, run Google Cloud Vision, and perform image analysis.
+It also includes scripts to generate graphs and statistics.